intel/dffml/docs/tutorials/rolling_alice/0000_architecting_alice/0002_shes_ariving_when.md

-# Volume 6: Chapter 1: Time Travel with Us
+# Volume 0: Chapter 2: She's Ariving When?

 Between the tick and the tock.
 Which is not a finite amount of time.
 In fact, what's recently been revealed is the